So you want discount tickets. A Busch Garden Williamsburg hotel package could be just the ticket to significant savings. But beware of the catch...

 "Reservations based upon availability and good to 2 adults and up to 2 children.
 Offer limited to individuals between the ages of 30-68 with an annual household income of at least $50,000, and must attend a 90-minute sales presentation...Failure to qualify and attend the sales presentation will result in a penalty equal to the retail cost of your vacation package..."

 So is that a good deal?
-Well, I decided to go directly to the Days Inn website (http://www.daysinn.com), and saw that the price for those two nights was about $154.
-Two one-day adult passes to Water Country USA are about $80, while two one-day adult passes to Busch Gardens Williamsburg are $114.
-So, I would have been saving about $2 over buying the hotel and tickets a la carte.
+Well, I decided to go directly to the Days Inn website (http://www.daysinn.com), and saw that the price for those two nights was about $268.
+Two 2-Park passes for June totaled about $100, for an overall cost of $368.

 Even if you don't purchase a package deal, you can always go ala carte and get Busch Gardens Williamsburg discount tickets.
-Our Busch Gardens Discount Ticket Page will show you how to save anywhere from $5 to $14 per single-day ticket.
+My Busch Gardens Discount Ticket Page will show you how to save anywhere from $15-$22 per single-day ticket.

 Want a deal on season passes or a combo ticket that will get you into Busch Gardens, Water Country USA, and Colonial Williamsburg for one great price?
 Click here for details on the Williamsburg "Bounce" Ticket.